-Donate to the Hinchinbrook Campaign here!
+Donate to our National Parks Campaign here!

 Disturbingly however, the Queensland Government is now putting National Parks at risk by offering private, long-term leases to commercial operators within National Parks.
 Now, no National Park is safe from development including North Queensland’s very own Hinchinbrook Island National Park.
 This kind of development leads to companies gaining a monopoly on accommodation and trails within National Parks, threatening the area's environmental values while reducing free access to National Parks for members of the public and other responsible tourism operators.

 By ensuring privately owned accommodation and facilities are situated OUTSIDE National Park boundaries, the Queensland Government can support regional employment opportunities AND restore the appropriate level of protection for Queensland's National Parks.